dotlambda/metro-hd/website/index.md

     - 6th semester

 # The Task
-Our task was it, to design and implement a game for a console resembling the Nintendo Gameboy.
+Our task was to design and implement a game for a console resembling the Nintendo Gameboy.
 The console should also have a sound output for music and sound effects.